-In February 2012, CNinsure Group Company, subscribed for a share capital of RMB52,500 in Meidiya.
+• In February 2012, CNinsure Group Company, subscribed for a share capital of RMB52,500 in Meidiya.
 As a result, CNinsure Group Company's shareholdings in Meidiya increased from 20% to 90%, and the equity holders' shareholdings in Meidiya decreased to 10%.
-Subsequently in 2015, the Group has purchased the remaining equity share of the two nominee equity shareholders of Meidiya Investment.